June Dairy Month a Great Time to Enjoy Wisconsin Cheese

 It’s June, and that means National Dairy Month.
 In Wisconsin, it’s a time to appreciate one of the state’s top industries and its respectable place on the world stage.

 The highest producer of cheese in the United States, Wisconsin wins more awards than any other state in major cheese contests.
 Ninety percent of Wisconsin cheese is sold outside of the state.

-Wisconsin produced over 3.37 billion pounds in 2017.
+Wisconsin produced over 3.42 billion pounds in 2018, setting a new state record!
 That’s a lot of cheese!

 To celebrate Dairy Month, why not sample dairy products close to the source for the taste and quality out-of-towners make pilgrimages for?
 Luckily, Central Wisconsin has no shortage of dairy stores, and a squeaky cheese curd and a scoop of homemade ice cream is just a short drive away.

 Here are several stores near you:

 Weber’s Farm Store

 Located in the southwest corner of Marshfield, Weber’s Farm Store acts like a small grocery store for dairy products and more.
 Find eggs, butter, cream cheese, sour cream, and of course milk.
 The milk, sold in pouches, is fresher and cheaper than the average supermarket, and includes flavored too.

 Eighty varieties of cheese stock the shelves.
 There’s the common favorites and then the more far-out flavors like chocolate fudge and parmesan merlot.